About eating disorders

 These descriptions are not set in stone.
 Every sufferer will have a slightly different set of symptoms and may swing between two, or all, of the eating disorders at different times.

 All eating disorders have negative implications for health, depending on the severity of the disorder, and the length of time they last.
 For more detailed descriptions see here.

-All eating disorders have one thing in common – a desire to be thinner.
+All eating disorders have one thing in common – a skewed idea about body image.
 Society constantly feeds us the message that thin means beautiful, thin means successful, thin is healthier.
 Conversely, fat equals bad in all these respects.